Karin Schmidlin

 At the heart of my teaching practice lies a commitment to care - caring for each student’s potential and intellectual growth, long after our time together has ended.
 In the true sense of the word, education means to lead forth.
 To me, this means creating a space of possibility and an interactive, nurturing environment conducive to learning, risk taking, creativity, and achievement.
-It also means, treating every student with respect and copious amounts of encouragement.My classrooms teem with a wide variety of student skills, backgrounds, languages, ethnicities, expectations,and learning preferences.
-Given such diversity among students as well as rapid changes that arise in educational technology, I continually refine and adjust my teaching approaches, topics, and methods.
-One problemI see is that grades take the front seat for many, often at the expense of innovation and deep creative exploration.
+It also means, treating every student with respect and copious amounts of encouragement.My classrooms teem with a wide variety of student skills, backgrounds, languages, ethnicities, expectations, and learning preferences.
+Given such diversity among students as well as the rapid changes that arise in educational technology, I continually refine and adjust my teaching approaches, topics, and methods.
+One problem I see is that grades take the front seat for many, often at the expense of innovation and deep creative exploration.

-At the midpoint of every course I solicit the students for feedback with the stop-start-continue method to gain direct insight into my teaching effectiveness and to make sure the learning objectives are met.
+At the midpoint of every course, I solicit feedback from the students using the stop-start-continue method to gain direct insight into my teaching effectiveness and to make sure the learning objectives are met.
 I then use the collected data as a starting point for discussion in the next class.
 This has proven invaluable for me and the students appreciate the opportunity to actively shape the course and their learning experience.

 Teaching is my passion.
-As a teacher I strive to instill a sense of wonder and curiosity in my students and challenge them to think deeply about the impact that technology and design have on our lives.My measure of success is reached when I see my students working successfully and creatively in their chosen careers.
-Over the years they have become colleagues, employees and in some cases, friends.
+As a teacher, I strive to instill a sense of wonder and curiosity in my students and challenge them to think deeply about the impact that technology and design have on our lives.My measure of success is reached when I see my students working successfully and creatively in their chosen careers.
+Over the years, they have become colleagues, employees, and, in some cases, friends.
 Working closely with students inspires my desire to improve my skills as an educator and continue on my own life-long path of learning.

 My Philosophy of Teaching